-In order to determine the best Halloween destinations, WalletHub’s analysts compared 100 of the most populated U.S. cities across three key dimensions: 1) Trick-or-Treater-Friendliness, 2) Halloween Fun and 3) Halloween Weather.
+In order to determine the best Halloween destinations, WalletHub compared 100 of the most populated U.S. cities across three key dimensions: 1) Trick-or-Treater-Friendliness, 2) Halloween Fun and 3) Halloween Weather.

 Trick-or-Treater-Friendliness – Total Points: 60

-Note: This metric measures the percentage of the population aged 14 and younger.
+Note: This metric measures the share of the population aged 14 and younger.

-Note: This metric measures the percentage of occupied housing units.
+Note: This metric measures the share of occupied housing units.